MyOwnClone/TuneAsSharp/README.md

  ==
  For **RELEASE BUILD**, set compilation options to:

- - optimize code: DISABLED :-(
+ - optimize code: DISABLED :-( (you can enable optimization in other modules, though)
  - debug symbols: ENABLED, debug type: PDB-only

  (otherwise, the line info stack trace analysis won't work and will return incorrect line numbers, effectively breaking the code)